shemlock/password-generator/README.md

 * Click the red button that says generate password.

 * You will then see a prompt that asks you how long your password should be (as seen in the image below).
-Please type in your desired number of characters for your password.
+Please type in your desired number of characters for your password, then press OK.

 ![prompt](assets/images/length.png)